dedis/onet/simul/README.md

 - `localhost` - `Servers` is ignored here
 - `Deterlab` - the system will distribute the `Hosts` nodes over the available servers, but not over more than `Servers`.
- This allows for running multiple simulations without having to restart the deterlab-network
+ This allows for running simulations that are smaller than your whole DETERLab experiment without having to modify and restart the experiment.
 - `Mininet` - as in `Deterlab`, the `Hosts` nodes will be distributed over a maximum of `Servers`.